Soukaigiwar/ft_printf/README.md

 The goal with this project is to learn about using a variable number of arguments.

 Implementing the following conversions:
-  %c - Prints a single character.
+  %c - Prints a single character.\n
   %s - Prints a string.
   %p - Prints a pointer address in hexadecimal format.
   %d - Prints a decimal (base 10) number.